fatima-satarkar/python_practice/README.md

 -Python practice programs demonstrating the use of the continue statement in loops. 🚀
 - Python practice programs focused on creating and calling simple functions.
-- Python practice exercises on functions with arguments. 🚀
+- Python practice exercises on functions with arguments. 🚀 -This file contains practice exercises and examples on keyword arguments in Python functions.